Let’s face it. The last two years have been difficult.

 Finding the right balance between all the different demands requires time and effort.
 Good communication is a craft and experts should be aware that their greatest asset is their own mental health.

-It starts with how communicators handle their own anxieties.
+It starts with how communicators handle their own anxieties about world events.
 The next crisis is always waiting around the corner.
 The question remains: how do we want to respond to it?

-That's why we've put together mental health resources for you as part of the Summer of Self-Care:
+That's why we've put together mental health resources for you:

 - Sign up for our resilience email course, put together by Ralf Junge-Pearl, Head of Content at Staffbase and a certified resilience trainer.
 You'll receive four emails on how to understand your emotions and reactions to stress and, ultimately, how to protect your mental health at work.